apache/apisix/docs/en/latest/terminology/plugin.md

 When the same plugin is configured both globally in a global rule and locally in an object (e.g. a route), both plugin instances are executed sequentially.

-However, if the same plugin is configured locally on multiple objects, such as on a [`Route`](./route.md), a [`Service`](./service.md), a [`Consumer`](./consumer.md) or a [`Plugin Config`](./plugin-config.md), only one copy of configuration is used as each non-global plugin is only executed once.
+However, if the same plugin is configured locally on multiple objects, such as on a [`Route`](./route.md), [`Service`](./service.md), [`Consumer`](./consumer.md) or [`Plugin Config`](./plugin-config.md), only one copy of configuration is used as each non-global plugin is only executed once.
 This is because during execution, plugins configured in these objects are merged with respect to a specific order of precedence:

 `Consumer`  > `Consumer Group` > `Route` > `Plugin Config` > `Service`